fusion94/fusion94.org-v2/_drafts/conservation-and-fishing.md

 > warning ""
 > My views on Conservation have been formed by actively hunting, fishing, and spending time in the outdoors for close to 45 years now.

 In a previous article I coverered the Pittman-Robertson Act and it's impact on [Conservation](http://localhost:4000/blog/2019-02-17/conservation-and-hunting/).
-I this article I will be covering the [Federal Aid in Sport Fish Restoration Act of 1950](https://en.wikipedia.org/wiki/Dingell%E2%80%93Johnson_Act).
-Taken together, these two acts laid the foundation for what inspired the North American Model of Wildlife Conservation.
+I this article I will be covering the [Federal Aid in Sport Fish Restoration Act of 1950](https://en.wikipedia.org/wiki/Dingell%E2%80%93Johnson_Act), the [1984 Wallop-Breaux Amendment](https://wsfrprograms.fws.gov/subpages/grantprograms/sfr/SFR_Act_Amend.htm) and the [Magnuson–Stevens Fishery Conservation and Management Act](https://en.wikipedia.org/wiki/Magnuson%E2%80%93Stevens_Fishery_Conservation_and_Management_Act) Taken together, these three acts laid the foundation for what inspired the North American Model of Wildlife Conservation with regards to Fishing (both commercial and sport).

+#### Dingell-Johnson Act

 The Dingell–Johnson Act (D-J), authorizes the Secretary of the Interior to provide financial assistance for state fish restoration and management plans and projects.
 It was modeled after the Pittman-Robertson Act, and was aimed at creating a similar program for the management, conservation, and restoration of fishery resources.